louispaulet/ratp_time/ratp-time-app/README.md

 - `src/components/*` – UI components (Header, Footer, TransportDisplay, TransportTile)
 - `public/CNAME` – Custom domain configuration for GitHub Pages

+## Contributing
+- Read `AGENTS.md` for coding conventions, file layout, and how to add/update monitored lines and stops.
+- Run `npm run lint` before submitting changes; keep edits minimal and focused.
+- If behavior or routes change, update both `README.md` and `src/pages/AboutPage.jsx`.

 ## Disclaimer
 This project is not affiliated with RATP or Île‑de‑France Mobilités.
 Information is provided as‑is and may differ from on‑site signage.